lflyme/learn_git/readme.txt

 create a a a a a a new branch dev

-ok,you have done test1
+ok,you have done test2
-now,start test2
+now,start test3
+ok,start try it